The Uni Tutor – Guide to Avoiding Essay Scams

-- Check their website complies with UK legal requirements (see ‘Legal Requirements for UK Websites‘ below)
+- Check their website complies with SWISS legal requirements (see ‘Legal Requirements for SWISS Websites‘ below)

 Tip: If the website name is listed at Companies House but you run in to difficulties with the company at a later stage, you can download a lot of useful information about them from the Companies House website.
 This can include the names and addresses of the directors and company secretaries and costs a small fee, approximately £1.00 per document.

-Our company name is Tut Essays Limited.
+Our company name is The Uni Tutor LLP.
 Feel free to check us out at Companies House

-5. Make sure they have a UK bank account.
+5. Make sure they have a SWISS bank account.

-- It is very difficult for foreign companies to get UK bank accounts
+- It is very difficult for foreign companies to get SWISS bank accounts

 - Ask for their details: account name, sort code, account number and the name of the bank